 This series features fascinating stories of diverse people, culled from public television stations and independent producers from across the country, and curated around a single theme for each program.

-Native American Culture (#105) Duration: 26:46 STEREO (Secondary audio: none)
+American Graduate Week: Beyond The Classroom (#121) Duration: 26:46 STEREO (Secondary audio: none)

 Schools across America are incorporating real world job skills into their curriculums, training the next generation of farmers, scientists and engineers.